Manel Kape: Rizin Fighting Federation

-At Rizin 13 Manel was scheduled to face Yusaku Nakamura.
+At Rizin 13, Kape was scheduled to face Yusaku Nakamura.
 Kape beat Nakamura with a rear naked choke at the end of the third round.

 Kape's next fight was against Ulka Sasaki.
 Sasaki would win a comfortable unanimous decision combining good striking with a strong ground game to beat Kape.

-Manel Kape was to fight the ZST flyweight champion Seiichiro Ito at Rizin 15.
+Kape was to fight the ZST flyweight champion Seiichiro Ito at Rizin 15.
 Kape defeated Ito with a strong left hook to the body, which gave him a KO win in the second round.

-At Rizin 18 Manel Kape was scheduled to fight the 14 fight UFC veteran and former World Extreme Cagefighting bantamweight title challenger Takeya Mizugaki.
+At Rizin 18, Kape was scheduled to fight the 14 fight UFC veteran and former World Extreme Cagefighting bantamweight title challenger Takeya Mizugaki.
 Kape would earn a dominant second-round KO win, stunning Mizugaki with a powerful uppercut, before landing a right hook to the jaw of Mizugaki.
 Following the win, Kape called out the Rizin bantamweight champion Kyoji Horiguchi.

 Kyoji Horiguchi would in the meantime vacate the belt due to a knee injury.
 Kape was scheduled to fight Kai Asakura in a rematch, this time with the vacant bantamweight title on the line.
-The fight was preceded with peculiar trash-talk, as Manel Kape tore a cardboard cutout of Kai Asakura, declaring "You are already dead", and proceeding to chew up the cardboard remains.
+The fight was preceded with peculiar trash-talk, as Kape tore a cardboard cutout of Kai Asakura, declaring "You are already dead", and proceeding to chew up the cardboard remains.
 During the fight itself, Asakura tried to make use of his reach to outfight, while Kape looked to blitz in and land strikes.
 He would find success in the second round, earning a TKO victory following a barrage of punches.
 This win would earn him a Fighter of the Year nomination for the Asian MMA awards.